-- a.
-Notice of hearing.
-The chair of the Administrative Review Committee sends written notification of charges and the hearing date, time and place to the person(s) charged.
+Notice of Hearing.
+The Judicial Committee chair or the chair of the Administrative Review Committee sends written notification of charges and the hearing date, time and place to the person(s) charged.
 Students are required to return the Acknowledgment of Receipt Form by the date specified.
 Students charged may bring witnesses and one representative from within the College community to the hearing and are required to name them on the Acknowledgement of Receipt Form.
 A single student cannot serve as both a witness and a representative in the same hearing.
-Such representatives or witnesses in no case shall be legal counsel. - b.
+Such representatives or witnesses in no case shall be legal counsel.

+- b.
 Representative.
 This member of the College community may accompany a charged student to the hearing.
 The purpose of a representative is to lend support to a charged student and to help the student remember what happened at the hearing.
 A representative shall in no case be legal counsel.
-Representatives may confer with the charged student during the hearing, however, the representative may neither address the committee nor ask questions during the proceedings. - c.
+Representatives may confer with the charged student during the hearing; however, the representative may neither address the committee nor ask questions during the proceedings. - c.
 Witness.
 This is a person who has testimony to give pertaining to the case at hand.
 A witness shall in no case be legal counsel.
 A witness may be named by either the Student Life staff member bringing the charge or the charged student.
-If named as a witness, students must appear; failure to do so is in itself a violation of College rules and regulations and will be referred to the Acting Dean of Students for disciplinary action.
+If named as a witness, students must appear; failure to do so is in itself a violation of College rules and regulations and will be referred to the Dean of Students for disciplinary action.
 As witnesses, students will not be present at the entire hearing, but will be called into the hearing at the appropriate time to give testimony.
 Witnesses will be invited to give testimony by the chair.
 After giving testimony, witnesses may be asked questions by the Student Life staff member bringing the charge, the committee members, and the charged student.
 Witnesses may not ask any questions of the student or committee members present.
 After giving testimony and responding to the resulting questions, witnesses will be dismissed.
 In some cases, witnesses will be asked to stay in the immediate vicinity of the hearing in case there is a need for any testimony to be clarified. - d.
-Hearing procedures.
+Hearing Procedures.
 All hearings are private and may not be recorded.
 Hearings are normally held at any time from the first to the last day of classes of each term.
 All members of the community are expected to be available during this period.
-If an incident occurs during the final week of the academic term, or the Judicial Committee is unable to meet, the Acting Dean of Students, a member of Judicial Committee, and a faculty member from the Judicial Committee will hear the case for the Judicial Committee, following the regular procedures.
+If an incident occurs during the final week of the academic term, or the Judicial Committee is unable to meet, the Dean or Associate Dean of Students, the chair of Judicial Committee or his or her student designee from the committee, and a faculty member from the Judicial Committee will hear the case for the Judicial Committee, following the regular procedures.
 If named as a witness, a student must appear; failure to do so is in itself a violation of College rules and regulations and will be referred to either disciplinary body of the College.
-The information presented and the deliberations entered into by the Committee are expected to be confidential.
+The information presented and the deliberations entered into by the committee are expected to be confidential.